MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/manage-messages.md

 2. Select the **Copy Link To Clipboard** (link) icon.

 3. Allow the webpage to access your Clipboard.
 A direct link is copied to your clipboard.

-4. Use CTRL+V or right-click and select Paste to insert the link.
+4. Use Ctrl+V or right-click and select **Paste** to insert the link.

 ### Use the old admin center to get a link

 ::: moniker-end

 1. Select the message to open it.

 2. Choose **More** \> **Get a link** from the action bar.

 3. Allow the webpage to access your Clipboard.
 A direct link is copied to your clipboard.

-4. Use CTRL+V or right-click and select Paste to insert the link.
+4. Use Ctrl+V or right-click and select Paste to insert the link.

 ## Read and unread states

 Any message in Message center that is unread will appear in bold.
 Opening a message marks it as read.
 You can mark a message as unread.